 Peter Abt, MD attended Brandeis University and received his medical degree at Dartmouth.
 He completed his general surgery residency at the University of Rochester in 2001 followed by a research and clinical fellowship in transplantation at the University of Pennsylvania.
 After fellowship he joined the faculty at the University of Rochester and was recruited back to Penn in 2007.
-Dr. Abt is the director of the abdominal transplant fellowship transplant program at Penn.
 Dr. Abt's clinical practice focuses on adult and pediatric liver, kidney, and pancreas transplantation as well as living kidney and liver donation.
 In addition, he has an active practice in dialysis access and laparoscopic liver surgery.